FloskelSalomon/quapos/README.md

 If you encounter any issues with the code or accessing the microscopy dataset, please file an issue in the github repository here.

+## Access to Image Dataset

+The image datasets which were analysed here were distributed under the BioImage Archive and can be accessed here:

+Florian Salomon, Suse Seidemann, Karl B. Hoffmann, Thomas Kurth, Ivo F. Sbalzarini, Robert Haase, Marius Ader (2024).
+Automated quantification of photoreceptor outer segments in developing and degenerating retinas on microscopy images across scales.
+BioStudies, S-BIAD1078. [https://www.ebi.ac.uk/biostudies/bioimages/studies/S-BIAD1078](https://www.ebi.ac.uk/biostudies/bioimages/studies/S-BIAD1078)

 ## Citation

 If you use the code in your work, please cite the github repository as follows:

 Salomon, F., Seidemann, S., Hoffmann, K. B., Kurth, T., Sbalzarini, I. F., Haase, R., & Ader, M. (2024).
 FloskelSalomon/quapos: Automated quantification of photoreceptor outer segments in developing and degenerating retinas on microscopy images across scales (v0.0.1).
-Zenodo. https://doi.org/10.5281/zenodo.10794252
+Zenodo. [https://doi.org/10.5281/zenodo.10794252](https://doi.org/10.5281/zenodo.10794252)

 ## License
 Distributed under the terms of [BSD-3](https://opensource.org/license/BSD-3-Clause) license, "quapos" is free and open-source software.